Joe2k/PS-Companion/README.md

 -   To download the sheet in CSV form, go to File->Download -> Comma separated Values (.csv)
 -   Now you are ready to upload it in the [Fill station preferences page](http://psd.bits-pilani.ac.in/Student/StudentStationPreference.aspx)

+## DISCLAIMER:
+- We arent collecting any information.
+Your tokens, credentials and CSV file is not taken.
+The CSV file is processed at frontend.

 ## 🎓 Usage

 The easiest way to use this is to install is using webstore here(Coming Soon...).
 Till it gets published to webstore(might take some days) follow the <strong>Steps to Install</strong> below to install manually: